dillonstreator/txob/README.md

 // Create a wakeup emitter using Postgres NOTIFY
-// This will automatically create a trigger that sends NOTIFY on INSERT const wakeupEmitter = await createWakeupEmitter(clientConfig, {
+// This will automatically create a trigger that sends NOTIFY on INSERT const wakeupEmitter = await createWakeupEmitter({
+  listenClientConfig: clientConfig,
   createTrigger: true,
   querier: client,
   table: "events", // Optional: table name (default: "events")